KantaraInitiative/WG-ANCR/TPI/TPI Spec.md

 # Summary

-In summary, Transparency Performance Indicators, TPI's are specified here for people to use depending on context, location, security, and other out of session elements.
-TPI's are used to determine with one's own soverign reasoning whether to trust a service, not an external framing, opinion or forced default.
+In summary, Transparency Performance Indicators, TPIs are specified here for people to use depending on context, location, security, and other out of session elements.
+TPIs are used to determine with one's own soverign reasoning whether to trust a service, not an external framing, opinion or forced default.

-These TPI's use open standards, with an open license specified for people to be able to use and create records they can own and keep across and independently of service providers.
+These TPIs use open standards, with an open license specified for people to be able to use and create records they can own and keep across and independently of service providers.

 TPI 1 is a measure of trust, so that when asked, "Do you trust (accept) a service", you necessarily know who is processing your data before, during or after."
 Overwhelimingly people indicate trust would be higher. if notified prior to data capture, which only makes sense.